Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 Those vendors send me, I generally prepare to ship them back, though that might not always be the case due to various reasons.
 (Some vendors don’t want their stuff back.)

 In all honesty, repacking and shipping can be a hassle.
-I'd rather not have to do that for the sake of efficiency.
-That's not to mention I have three little children who need lots of attention.
+I’d rather not have to do that for the sake of efficiency.
+That’s not to mention that I have three little children who need a lot of attention.

-In case a return is unnecessary, and if the device is not broken after being tested, I might continue to use them for myself, friends, and family for further long-term evaluations.
-That is how I've been able to publish posts with extended or extensive hands-on experience or comparison posts on products released months or even years apart, as you will note.
+If a return is unnecessary and the device is not broken after testing, I may continue to use it for myself, friends, and family for further long-term evaluations.
+That is how I’ve been able to publish posts with extended or extensive hands-on experience or comparison posts on products released months or even years apart, as you will note.

-Still, inevitably, I've ended up with a sizable collection of reviewed products in my garage—one can use only so many Wi-Fi routers.
-Once in a while, having those readily available can become quite handy for a spontaneous project.
-I generally try to have creative and efficient ways to deal with these hardware "surpluses."
+Still, inevitably, I’ve ended up with a sizable collection of reviewed products in my garage—one can use only so many Wi-Fi routers.
+Occasionally, having them readily available can become quite handy for a spontaneous project.
+I generally try to have creative and efficient ways to deal with these hardware “surpluses.”
 Eventually, I recycle them as e-waste.

-The point is this: As a principle, I don't sell review hardware samples for cash.
-The only benefit I get from these "free" products is the experience and real-world knowledge I share on this website and whatever that returns.
+The point is this: As a principle, I don’t sell review hardware samples for cash.
+The only benefit I gain from these “free” products is the related experience and real-world knowledge I share on this website, and whatever benefits that sharing brings.
+The ball is in your court.

 How you can support Dong Knows Tech

-Thank you for thinking of supporting this website.
-Financially, you can donate or give a Ko-fi right now.
+Thank you for considering a donation to support this website.
+Financially, you can donate here.

 The devil is in the details.
 Running a tech site, especially one free of nonsense, involves many things and substantial financial costs.
 It’s also time-consuming.